Merkel backs plans to cap German power price rises before poll

-BERLIN (Reuters) - German Chancellor Angela Merkel on Friday threw her weight behind plans presented this week by her environment minister to limit increases in electricity prices for consumers despite opposition from some in her center-right coalition.
+BERLIN, Feb 1 (Reuters) - German Chancellor Angela Merkel on Friday threw her weight behind plans presented this week by her environment minister to limit increases in electricity prices for consumers despite opposition from some in her centre-right coalition.

 The public declaration of support for Peter Altmaier’s plans show that Merkel wants to try to push the reforms through parliament before September’s election.